humanmade/altis-documentation/user-docs/content-and-content-blocks/README.md

     See how your content will look on **desktop**, **mobile** or **tablet**
     ![](../assets/content-creation-image66.png)
 - **Publish**
 - Click to publish your content immediately.
-This opens up the visibility settings, options to change the publish date and time of publication, and Yoast analysis
+This opens up the visibility settings and options to change the publish date and time of publication.

   ![](../assets/content-creation-image45.png)

 - **Settings**

     ![](../assets/content-creation-image22.png)